rebelsky/sams-assorted-musings-reflections/reflections-2017-05.md

 Your goal here is just to get things down, it is not to reflect or prioritize.
 We'll reflect and prioritize next.**

+The buckets often serve as a key part of the sessions.
+But Karla does a nice job of changing what buckets we think about to reflect the time of the year or semester.

 **Bucket one: Deferred maintenance on self, family, and home.**

 * I need to work on weight and health [9].